oracle-livelabs/apex/online-bookstore-app/11-admin-page/11-admin-page.md

 In this lab, you will:

-- Create an Administration Page to manage various administrative tasks
+- Create an Administration Page to manage various administrative tasks.
-- Add Navigation Entry to access the administration section
+- Add Navigation Entry to access the administration section.
-- Configure Authorization Schemes to restrict admin access
+- Configure Authorization Schemes to restrict admin access.
-- Manage book information with search, view, and update options
+- Manage book information with search, view, and update options.
-- Create a form for editing detailed book records
+- Create a form for editing detailed book records.
-- Manage user roles using interactive reports and forms
+- Manage user roles using interactive reports and forms.

 ### Downloads: Missed Previous Labs?
 Download and Install the Application